catherinepope/website/_pages/about.md

 With an extensive background in industry and academia, I’ve created training materials in a range of formats, including user guides, books, and video-based courses.

-Before becoming a technical communicator, I worked for many years as an IT manager/web developer (part of it in the finance industry), and also as a university lecturer specialising in Victorian literature.
+Before becoming a technical writer, I worked for many years as an IT manager/web developer (part of it in the finance industry), and also as a university lecturer specialising in Victorian literature.
 Yes, it’s an odd combination.
 However, I’m now bringing together my love of learning, teaching, and technology.

+I work in DevOps, creating documentation and training material for engineers.
+All views here are my own and don't represent my employer.

+Alongside my job, I serve on the [Documentation Interest Group for the Public Knowledge Project](https://pkp.sfu.ca/documentation-interest-group/).
+PKP provides free open source software for scholarly publishing projects.

 I also run [PhD Progress](https://www.phdprogress.com), a coaching and training platform for doctoral researchers.
 I develop online courses, run webinars, and share resources.
 In the tiny amount of time that’s left, I manage [Victorian Secrets](https://www.victoriansecrets.co.uk), a micro press dedicated to books from and about the nineteenth century.
 These projects allow me to enjoy a varied and fulfilling career, along with diversified income streams.